labzero/guides/devops/runbook_guide.md

 # Runbook Guide

 ### Runbooks: A Jumping-Off Point
-A `Runbook` documents how to run your system.
+A `Runbook` documents how to run your application, service, or subsystem.
 It is a jumping-off point which provides an overview and then outlines pathways to dive into the supporting subsystems and documentation.
 This document is the source of truth for your application.
 Though it has the word "book" in it, a `Runbook` is more akin to a table of contents, in that relevant external systems and documents are linked from within the `Runbook`.
 This avoids duplication and keeps the `Runbook` clear and concise.

 ### Playbooks and Runbooks are Different
 Our implementation of a `Runbook` is not a list of play-by-play steps, which we consider to be a `Playbook`.
 Relevant `Playbooks` are linked from a `Runbook`.
 While there is not a clear standard within the software community regarding the use of the words `Runbook` and `Playbook`, [Lab Zero](https://labzero.com)'s definition of these terms is shared among others in the field and has successfully facilitated efficiency within our client teams.